Parvin16/sd_training/readme.md

 3. **De-assert scan_enable** (for one pulse of clock in case of stuck-at testing and two or more cycles in case of transition testing) to enable D->Q path so that the combinational cloud output can be captured at the next clock edge.
 4. Again **assert scan_enable** and shift out the data through scan_out.

+Figure below shows a scan chain in a sequential circuit design.
+The SFFs are stitched together to form a scan chain.
+When test enable signal SE is high, the circuit works in test (shift) mode.
+The inputs from scan-in (SI) are shifted through the scan chain.
+The scan chain states can be shifted out through scan chain and observed at the scan-out (SO or Q) pin.
+The test program compares the SO values with expected values to verify the chips performance.
+Multiple scan chains are often used to reduce the time to load and observe.
+SFFs can be distributed among any number of scan chains, each having a separate scan-in (SI) and scan-out (SO) pin.
+The integrity of scan chains must be tested prior to application of scan test sequences.

 <img width="701" alt="note1" src="https://user-images.githubusercontent.com/118954022/207884751-e775cf1f-5af7-408c-b28e-a116ec25da4f.png">

 How long one single scan-chain can be ??